Besnn/Numerical-Analysis/articles/eps/precision.md

 relative_error*abs(x) -- absolute error
 ```
 The relative error is influenced by the *mantissa* and not by the exponent, while the absolute error by the *order of magnitude* (characteristic).
-There exist upper bounds for both errors:
+There exist upper bounds for precision both for truncation and rounding:

 ![bound](https://quicklatex.com/cache3/1e/ql_1ef9a053628f1f016f95dfc326c7171e_l3.png)
 The quantity on the right hand side is often refered to as *machine epsilon*.